Skip to main content

 Ask about support

-Ask if there are any leaflets outlining support options.
+Ask if there are any leaflets that talk about the support options.

 Staying safe

-If you are concerned for someone's safety, make sure you let the health professional know this information.
+If you are concerned for a person's safety, make sure you let the health professional know this.
 This will help them make clear decisions on how to support their safety.

-Ask for advice on how to keep the person safe, especially over the short term.
-For example, if you need to remove medicines from the house, find out where you can take them.
+Ask for advice on how to keep the person safe between appointments.
+For example, if you need to remove medicines from the house for a short time, find out where you can take them.

-If the person you're concerned about has suicidal thoughts, ask for information on managing the risk of suicide.
-Ask for any supports that are available.
+If the person you're concerned about has suicidal thoughts, tell the health professional and ask for information on managing the risk of suicide.

 Help is important